semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem get

-The `sem get` command returns the items of an existing resource type and requires a command line argument, which is the resource type.
+The `sem get` command returns the items of an existing resource type that can be found in the active organization and requires a command line argument, which is the resource type.

 ## Project Initialization

-This group includes the `sem init` command only.
+This group only includes the `sem init` command.

 ### sem init

-The `sem init` command should be executed from within the root directory of a GitHub repository that has been either created locally or cloned using the `git clone` command.
+The `sem init` command should be executed from within the root directory of a GitHub repository that has been either created locally and pushed to GitHub or cloned using the `git clone` command.
 The command is executed without any other command line parameters or arguments.

-## Help functions
+## Help commands

-The last group of `sem` commands includes the `sem help` and `sem version` commands.
+The last group of `sem` commands includes the `sem help` and `sem version` commands, which are help commands.

 ### sem help